cathymonkey/Unit_3/iEat_foodStockApp/iEat.md

                 root.parent.current = "LoginScreen"

 ```
 The following is the UI for the add screen.
+There are two textfields for users to input and one button for picking the food expired date.
 <img src = "https://github.com/cathymonkey/Unit_3/blob/main/iEat_foodStockApp/t_add.png" width = "720" height = "560">

 Figure 8.1 Add Screen

 As expected, there is a calendar for date picking.
 <img src = "https://github.com/cathymonkey/Unit_3/blob/main/iEat_foodStockApp/t_calendar.png" width = "720" height = "560">